Vikas Gupta Lashes Out At Hina’s Fan Who Attributed Karan Patel’s Wife’s Miscarriage To His KARMA!

 Hina’s Fans Counter-attack Vikas

 While many lashed out at the user for the tweet, a few of Hina's fans counter-attacked Vikas as Hina's name got involved in it!
-One of the user wrote, "It wasnt necessary vikas we too bashed her u r giving her importance." - (sic)
+One of the users wrote, "It wasnt necessary vikas we too bashed her u r giving her importance." - (sic)

 Vikas Gupta Trolled!